Chrome browsers

 9. Click Search.

-Search results in the investigation tool are displayed in a table at the bottom of the page.
+You can review the search results from the investigation tool in a table at the bottom of the page.

 Notes